MxpleSticks/Bee-Swarm-Smart-Notification/README.md

 # Bee Swarm Smart Notifier

 ## Overview
 Bee Swarm Smart Notifier is a Python-based application designed to monitor in-game events and item drops in the Roblox game *Bee Swarm Simulator*.
 It uses Optical Character Recognition (OCR) via Tesseract to detect specific events and items on the screen and sends real-time notifications to Discord via webhooks.
 The application features a customizable GUI built with Tkinter, allowing users to configure detection settings, manage notifications, and toggle themes. **This tool complies with Roblox's Terms of Service (ToS)** as it only reads screen data and does not modify or automate gameplay.
+It can be used alongside tools like Natro Macro, provided both are configured to operate without conflicts, as they serve different purposes (Natro Macro automates gameplay, while this tool passively monitors events and items).

 ## Important Notes
 - **Executable Warning**: Do not convert this script to an `.exe` file, as Windows Defender or other antivirus software may flag it as a virus, preventing downloads or execution.
 Run the script directly using Python for safe operation.
 - **Screen Size Adjustment**: The OCR captures a specific region of the screen (bottom-right corner, coordinates: 1300, 675, 1820, 1080) defined on **line 488** in the `detection_loop` method.
 If you have a larger or non-standard screen resolution (e.g., 4K), you may need to manually adjust these coordinates to ensure the OCR targets the correct area where game text appears.
+- **Compatibility with Natro Macro**: This tool can run simultaneously with Natro Macro, as it only performs passive screen monitoring via OCR and does not interfere with gameplay automation.
+Ensure both tools are configured properly (e.g., avoid overlapping hotkeys) to prevent conflicts.
 - **Prerequisites**: You must install Python, Visual Studio Code (VSCode), Tesseract OCR, and specific Python packages before running the application.

 ## Installation Instructions